 Since putting the studio together I have added a few refinements:-

-- The LED part of my lighting now uses remote control “Mi-Light” LED bulbs/controllers, which I can set and control with my smartphone, via wi-fi.
-So the room morphs form from studio. to auditorium, to lounge and back to studio again with a few taps on my phone.
-Thus my studio space is easily redeployed for other things – a design feature which has proven particularly useful during this lock-down.
+- The LED part of my lighting now uses remote control “Mi-Light” LED bulbs/controllers.
+I can set and control them all with my smartphone, via wi-fi.
+So the room morphs from from studio, to auditorium, to lounge and back to studio again with a few taps on my phone.
+Thus my studio space is easily redeployed for other things.
+This is a design feature which has proven particularly useful during this lock-down.

 - A remotely-accessible Raspberry π4 Linux Zoneminder server provides a PTZ security camera for the room (with quite a few more dotted strategically around the building).
 Same machine also receives data wirelessly from a small sensor-cluster, which monitors the temperature and importantly the relative humidity in the room – which I keep below 60% with the occasional assistance of a Screwfix unbranded dehumidifier.
 This ensures everything stays fresh and moisture free (especially the insides of my lenses!!!)

 Being a GNU/Linux user also means I have lots of Linux computing power available to me.
-All my photography is digitally processed with GNU/Linux.
-And the Linux Zoneminder-based security camera system originally set up to protect the studio has acquired uses far beyond anything I initially envisaged.
+All my photography is digitally processed with GNU/Linux. and FOSS (free open source software).
+Our Linux Zoneminder-based security camera system originally set up to protect the studio has acquired uses far beyond anything I initially envisaged.
 Though on the very rare occasions we go away, anything worth nicking that isn’t bolted down, is removed to another location! 🙂